shinushibu1798/Portfolio/README.md

 # Portfolio
 This repository is a portfolio of all the projects that I have worked on.
 Unless stated otherwise, I have worked on all these projects myself.
 Feel free to explore!
-You can contact me through my email, shinu.shibu1798@gmail.com, for any questions or suggestions to improve any of my projects.

-I have a huge passion for anything data science related and am constantly striving to hone my skills.

 I am currently working as a Data Analyst as a part of Singtel, one Singapore's largest telecommunications conglomerates.

+You can contact me through my email shinu.shibu1798@gmail.com or find me at my linkedin at https://www.linkedin.com/in/ittoop-shinu-shibu/ for any questions regarding any of my projects or to connect!

 Project 1:
 For my capstone project